I. Identity and contact details of the data controller

 X. Information for applicants

-As part of the application process, your personal data will be processed by the controller and stored for the period required to fulfill the specified purposes and legal obligations.
-In the following, we provide you with information regarding what data is involved, how it is processed, as well as your rights under applicable data protection laws, especially with regard to the GDPR.
+Principles of data processing As part of the application process, your personal data will be processed by the controller and stored for the duration required to fulfill the specified purposes and legal obligations.

-We will only process personal data that is required to fulfill the defined purposes (application process) and legal obligations.
-This may include the following personal data:
+We only process personal data that is required to fulfill the defined purposes (application process) and legal obligations.

 • Qualifications (e.g. education, professional experience, language skills, further training)